-A minimum 15-metre buffer will be maintained between the development and the Humber River.
+A minimum 15-metre buffer will be maintained between the residential/rental units and the Humber River.
 This buffer, along with the other mitigation measures outlined in this document, will ensure that this project has no effect on the fish or fish habitat in the Humber River.